 The output has the same CRS as the input.
-Geoalgorithms assumes all input layers share the same CRS and do not perform any reprojection.
+Geoalgorithms assumes all input layers share the in the same CRS and does not perform any reprojection.
 Except in the case of some special algorithms (for instance, reprojection ones), the outputs will also have that same CRS.
 We will see more about this soon.